GoogleCloudPlatform/buildpacks/README.md

 the language of your source code, and can also build functions compatible with the [Google Cloud Function Framework](https://cloud.google.com/functions/docs/functions-framework) by [setting the GOOGLE_FUNCTION_TARGET env var](#configuration).

-The generic builder is hosted at `gcr.io/buildpacks/builder:v1`.
+The general builder is hosted at `gcr.io/buildpacks/builder:v1`.

 Supported languages include: